Asciminib (Scemblix®)

 Possible Side Effects of Asciminib

 There are a number of things you can do to manage the side effects of asciminib.
-Talk to your care team about these recommendations.
+Talk to your provider about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Increased Blood Cholesterol

 Asciminib can cause an increase in your cholesterol levels.
-Your healthcare team will monitor your cholesterol levels throughout your treatment.
+Your provider will monitor your cholesterol levels throughout your treatment.

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)